Enduring Guardian

 An "enduring guardian" occupies a similar role to an attorney with enduring power, but an enduring guardian will generally have wider powers than an attorney.

-The Act allows you, to appoint a person as your guardian, which only has effect when you are in need of a guardian.
+The Guardianship Act 1987 (NSW) allows you to appoint a person as your guardian, which only has effect when you are in need of a guardian.
 The guardian can be empowered to decide any or all of the following:

 An enduring guardian cannot consent to anything unlawful and cannot attend to certain things, including but not limited to: